LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 Class MetricsEntryPoint()
 - Added cm parser agrument with default values
-- Added `cm = args.cm` argument in get_metrics()
+- Added `cm = args.cm` argument in `get_metrics()`

-Condition is added to PlotEntryPoint() so that the TP, FP, TN, FN plot can be displayed using CLI commands. cm parser argument is added to MetricsEntryPoint() so that intercepts at which cm values should be returned can be specified. tnr parser argument is added to MetricsEntryPoint() so that intercepts at which tnr should be returned can be specified.
+A condition is added to PlotEntryPoint() so that the TP, FP, TN, FN plot can be displayed using CLI commands.
+A cm parser argument is added to MetricsEntryPoint() so that intercepts at which cm values should be returned can be specified via CLI commands.
+A tnr parser argument is added to MetricsEntryPoint() so that intercepts at which tnr should be returned can be specified via CLI commands.